-Open to students with a good first degree (min 2.1 or equivalent) in Geography, Earth and Environmental Sciences or related disciplines.
-Also suitable for graduates with single-discipline degrees in Chemistry, Physics, Biology, Mathematics, Computing, Engineering, Economics and Politics.
+Degree Subject - Geography, Earth and Environmental Sciences or related disciplines.
+It is also suitable for graduates with single-discipline degrees in Chemistry, Physics, Biology, Mathematics, Computing, Engineering, Economics and Politics.

 Months of entry

-Environmental Sciences is the interdisciplinary study of atmospheric, oceanic, freshwater and terrestrial environments, coupled with an understanding of the interactions with human society.
-A major study area is the science of climate change, exploring the links between environmental processes and problems and how to find solutions, making this a particularly challenging and rewarding area of study.
+Environmental sciences is the interdisciplinary study of atmospheric, oceanic, freshwater and terrestrial environments, coupled with an assessment of the interactions with human society.

 Information for international students

 For more information for international students, please go to UEA’s website.

 Find out more about UEA’s fees and funding options.